21-020 Curveball

 Wood clad interiors add warmth and a sense of refuge to counter the rugged exterior palette.
 Our Interiors Studio selected bright, natural fixtures and furnishings, and curved edges softly mirror the architecture's curved lines.

 “We wanted to be immersed in nature and connected to the outdoors but sought to have as little effect on the local ecosystem as possible.
 The design was able to gently weave the house into the existing landscape while prioritizing sustainability, fire resilience, and flexible living.
 Rather than hiding the solar and water retention efforts, the design highlights these features as the team attempts Living Building Challenge Certification.
-It’s exciting to see cutting edge design paired with the latest sustainably efforts in such a beautiful way.”
+It’s exciting to see cutting edge design paired with the latest sustainability efforts in such a beautiful way.”

 Client Quote